-Choosing an IDE is a pretty big deal as a web developer, because it’s usually one you will commit to for a long time.
-It’s essentially the bread and butter of web development as it’s where all your code goes.
+Choosing an IDE (Integrated Development Environment) is a pretty big deal as a web developer, because it’s usually one you will commit to for a long time.
+It’s essentially the bread and butter of web development, as it’s where all your code goes.
 I’ve found PHPStorm made by JetBrains to be my favorite, and it’s by far the best on the market.
 It’s feature-rich, has a clean interface, and most importantly, it’s fast.

-To see a full list of features, you can check out their site here.
+To see a full list of features available in PHPStorm, you can check out their site here.

 2. MAMP PRO

 This is one of those tools you’ll always want to have readily available.
 It can be very handy, especially during the debugging or launching stages of a site.
-Oftentimes, the DNS hasn’t updated yet and you want to know if the IP has changed, or you simply forgot to update your host file, and this will quickly tell you.
+Oftentimes, the DNS hasn’t updated yet and you want to know if the IP has changed, or you simply forgot to update your host file.
+This tool will quickly tell you.

 Wappalyzer is a browser extension that uncovers the technologies used on websites.
-It can tell you what type of CMS, eCommerce Platform, Web Server, JS Frameworks, and many more technologies used on the site.
+It can tell you what type of CMS, eCommerce Platform, Web Server, JS Frameworks, and many more technologies are being used on any given website.
 This is very helpful when you need to get a report on a site for a client meeting or to present data about another site you haven’t worked on.

 If you ever need to create events, configure cross-domain tracking, or set up other advanced features within Google Analytics, GA Debugger gives you all output information in your console so you can see exactly what information is being passed.
 This can save a lot of time, instead of having to wait for data to show up in Google Analytics.

-As a web developer, I’ve also had to dabble around with Search Engine Optimization (SEO) and making sure Google Analytics and/or Google Tag Manager is on the site.
+As a web developer, I’m often tasked with making sure Google Analytics and/or Google Tag Manager is on a given website.
 This browser extension allows me to quickly check if they’re on the site, and what ID they have.

-Performance for websites is #1 nowadays, so compressing your images is one of the first things you should do during optimization.
-They’re both free and easy tools to quickly compress.
-If you’re dealing with a large amount of images, they also provide an easy to use API for mass compression.
+Performance for websites is a top priority nowadays, so compressing your images is one of the first things you should do during optimization.
+This is a free and easy tool to quickly compress.
+If you’re dealing with many images, they also provide an easy to use API for mass compression.